-In addition to identifying the actual customer segment, the organisation may obtain their basic personal data and consent for processing (obligatory, due to the General Data Protection Regulation, GDPR).
+In addition to identifying the actual customer segment, the organisation may obtain their basic personal information and consent for data processing consent for processing (obligatory, due to the General Data Protection Regulation, GDPR).
 Surveys can also be used to evaluate the channel used by the user.
 The recipient has a chance to indicate which part of the web/mobile application is unintuitive, causes discomfort or causes hesitation during the shopping process.
 By gathering data about your consumers and their opinions, in both online and offline space, you can discover their true intentions, improve the conversion rates, and reduce the bounce rate.

 6. Usability tests and digital experience